Women's College Soccer Recruiting — RosterWise™

 When commitments actually happen — NCAA contact rules, typical timelines by division, and the new House settlement landscape.

-How Women's College Soccer Scholarships Actually Work
+How Women's College Soccer Scholarships Work

 Head count scholarships, the House settlement impact, roster limits, and what families should realistically expect.

-GA, ECNL Girls, and the Women's College Recruiting Pathway
+ECNL Girls, GA, and the Women's College Recruiting Pathway

 How club pathway affects recruiting, what coaches look for, and why pathway alone doesn't determine outcomes.